kubesphere/notification-manager/docs/crds/receiver.md

 ```
 A feishu receiver allows the user to define:

-- `alertSelector` - The label selector used to filter notifications, more information see [notification filter](#Notification-filter).
+- `alertSelector` - The label selector used to filter notifications.
+For more information, please refer to [notification filter](#Notification-filter).
 - [chatbot](#Feishu-Chatbot) - The configuration of feishu chatbot.
-- `department` - The department of feishu, all the user in the department will receive the notifications.
-Note that the notification to the department sent asynchronously, there will be a delay.
+- `department` - The department of feishu, all the users in the department will receive the notifications.
+Note that the notification to the department are sent asynchronously, there will be a delay.
 - `enabled` - Whether to enable receiver.
-- `feishuConfigSelector` - The label selector used to get `Config`, more information see [this](#How-to-select-config).
+- `feishuConfigSelector` - The label selector used to get `Config`.
+For more information, please refer to [this](#How-to-select-config).
-- `template` - The name of the template that generated notifications, more information see [template](../template.md).
+- `template` - The name of the template that generated notifications.
+For more information, please refer to [template](../template.md).
-- `tmplText` - The configmap that the template text file be in, more information see [template](../template.md).
+- `tmplText` - The configmap that the template text file be in.
+For more information, please refer to [template](../template.md).
-- `tmplType` - The type of message sent to feishu, post or text, default type is post.
+- `tmplType` - The type of message sent to feishu, `post` or `text`, default type is `post`.
 - `user` - Who will receiver notifications.
 Note that the notifications to the user sent asynchronously, there will be a delay.

 ### Feishu Chatbot

-The feishu chatbot is a webhook that receives messages and forward them to the conversation, you can refer to [this](https://open.feishu.cn/document/ukTMukTMukTM/ucTM5YjL3ETO24yNxkjN) for more information.
+The feishu chatbot is a webhook that receives messages and forwards them to the conversation, you can refer to [this](https://open.feishu.cn/document/ukTMukTMukTM/ucTM5YjL3ETO24yNxkjN) for more information.

 A chatbot allows the user to define:

-- `webhook` - The webhook url of chatbot, type is [credential](./credential.md).
+- `webhook` - The webhook url of chatbot, and `type` is [credential](./credential.md).
-- `keywords` - The keywords of the chatbot, the notifications send to the chatbot must include one of the keywords.
+- `keywords` - The keywords of the chatbot, the notifications sent to the chatbot must include one of the keywords.
-- `secret` - Secret of ChatBot, you can get it after enabled Additional Signature of ChatBot, type is [credential](./credential.md).
+- `secret` - Secret of ChatBot, you can get it after enabled Additional Signature of ChatBot, and `type` is [credential](./credential.md).

 ## Pushover Receiver